DAI-Lab/fibber/README.md

 ## Download datasets
 We have scripts to help you easily download all datasets.
 We provide two options to download datasets:

-- **Download data preprocessed by us.** We preprocessed datasets and uploaded to aws.
+- **Download data preprocessed by us.** We preprocessed datasets and uploaded them to AWS.
 You can use the following command to download all datasets.
 ```
 python3 -m fibber.pipeline download_datasets
 ```
 After executing the command, the dataset is stored at `~/.fibber/datasets/<dataset_name>/*.json`.
 For example, the ag dataset is stored in `~/.fibber/datasets/ag/`.
 And there will be two sets `train.json` and `test.json` in the folder.
-- **Download and process data from original source.** You can also download the orginal dataset version and process it locally.
+- **Download and process data from the original source.** You can also download the original dataset version and process it locally.
 ```
 python3 -m fibber.pipeline download_datasets --process_raw 1
 ```
 This script will download data from the original source to `~/.fibber/datasets/<dataset_name>/raw/` folder.
-And process the raw data to generate the json files.
+And process the raw data to generate the JSON files.